RhyLove/java-faker/README.md

 </dependency>
 ```

-For gradle users, add the following to your build.gradle file.
+For gradle users, add the following to your disabled.build.gradle file.

 ```groovy
 dependencies {